zalyoung/gitlab-handbook/content/handbook/solutions-architects/sa-practices/subject-matter-experts/sme-request.md

 1. Add to the list for request for Best practices, Knowledge Base, Architectural Blueprints (See [Dedicated Issue](https://gitlab.com/gitlab-com/customer-success/subject-matter-experts/sa-sme-team-dedicated/-/issues/10 "Knowledge Base & Architectural Blueprint Scenarios - SA SME team Dedicated") as an example) in the appropriate SME Collab Project.
 2. If you decide to give an answer to best practices make sure and put your writeup in StackOverflow (Process TBD) or at least as an Issue in your SME Area
 3. If you need discussion around this, meet with SMEs during Pod Meetings to discuss and codify your best practices in Stack Overflow (Process TBD) or at least as a new issue in your SME Area

+Note: SMEs will prioritize incoming requests as needed and will work to identify the right resource to create any new content as necessary.

 #### **Request for a PM/ Customer Enhancement** {#sme-pm}